-Eletre is a luxury lifestyle E-segment SUV powered by our 800-volt Electrical Performance Architecture, or EPA.
+Eletre is a luxury lifestyle E-segment SUV powered by our 800-volt Electrical Performance Architecture, or EPA, which is a newly debuted self-developed BEV platform initially based on the same foundation of Sustainable Experience Architecture, the world's first open-source BEV architecture.
 Combining its technologically advanced platform with cutting-edge design, Eletre delivers leading performance in acceleration, driving range and charging speed.
 We have three different versions of Eletre, namely, Eletre, Eletre S and Eletre R, to satisfy the various demands of customers.
 Eletre R, in particular, generates a maximum 905 horsepower (hp) and can accelerate from 0 to 100 km/h in 2.95s.
 Its 112-kWh battery pack offers a maximum WLTP range of 490 km and can be recharged from 10% to 80% in less than 20 minutes.
 While offering unrivaled performance, Eletre comes at a better value-for-money proposition - with average MSRP higher than US\$100,000 - compared to traditional luxury OEMs.
-Deliveries of Eletre commenced in 2023.
+Deliveries of Eletre commenced in China and Europe in 2023.
+Planning is underway for deliveries to the U.S. and rest of the world.
 Our second lifestyle production vehicle, Emeya, was launched in September 2023 and we began deliveries of Emeya in March 2024.
-In addition to Eletre and Emeya, we plan to introduce two new models in the near future.
+In addition to Eletre and Emeya, we plan to launch two additional fully-electric vehicles in the near future, including a D-segment SUV in 2025 and a BEV sports car in 2026.

 We believe that our R&D capability is one of our key competitive strengths.
 Drawn from Lotus brand sports car design heritage, deep automotive expertise and next-generation technologies, our proprietary 800-volt EPA is a high-performance platform for luxury electric vehicles, which was developed over five years of R&D efforts.
 It features super charging capabilities, high energy conservation, and high-speed data transmission, with high adaptability that can accommodate varying battery sizes, motors, and component layouts across vehicle classes.
 Such superior design enables us to quickly roll out new models and ramp up production with competitive performance attributes and achieve economies of scale.
 Aside from the EPA, we have developed a leading ADAS with fully-embedded L4-ready hardware capabilities enabled by the world's first deployable LiDAR system and proprietary software system.
-Our five wholly-owned R&D facilities across Europe and China demonstrate a seamless collaboration among highly experienced and dedicated Lotus teams to support our world-class R&D capabilities.
+Our five wholly-owned R&D facilities spanning the U.K., Germany and China demonstrate a seamless collaboration among highly experienced and dedicated Lotus teams to support our world-class R&D capabilities.

-We manufacture all BEV lifestyle models through a contract manufacturing partnership with Geely Holding, utilizing Geely Holding's newly-constructed, state-of-the-art manufacturing facilities dedicated for EVs in Wuhan, China.
+We manufacture all BEV lifestyle models through a contract manufacturing partnership with Geely Holding, utilizing Geely Holding's newly-constructed, state-of-the-art manufacturing facilities dedicated for EVs in Wuhan, China, with a planned production capacity of 150,000 units annually.
 Leveraging Geely Holding's readily available production capacity, we believe we can execute our business plan with higher scalability and flexibility while limiting our upfront capital commitments, compared to most other OEMs.
-Besides, leveraging Geely Holding's global supply-chain network, strong bargaining power in procurement and stable relationships established with reputable suppliers such as NVIDIA, Qualcomm, and CATL, we can secure high-quality components at more competitive prices, which we believe would allow us to better manage any supply-chain disruption risk more effectively compared to other OEMs.
+Besides, leveraging Geely Holding's global supply-chain network, strong bargaining power in procurement and stable relationships established with reputable suppliers such as NVIDIA, Qualcomm, CATL, and Momenta, we can secure high-quality components at more competitive prices, which we believe would allow us to better manage any supply-chain disruption risk more effectively compared to other OEMs.